 SWI-Prolog supports reading and printing `special' floating point values according to Proposal for Prolog Standard core update wrt floating point arithmetic by Joachim Schimpf and available in ECLiPSe Prolog.
 In particular,

-1.0Inf
+1.0Inf or -1.0Inf.

 Any sequence matching the regular expression [+-]?\sd+[.]\sd+Inf